 “Why not put one of these processors into an air-con unit that costs $200?
 When it breaks down it can then contact the service team by itself and get them out, with the right parts.
 Even better, it can predict that it’s going to break down soon, and tell you what the fault will be.
 And all that efficiency saving justifies the extra $1.50 going into making the product.”

 The IoT has already proven its value, working away largely unnoticed for years in industry, with applications in everything from agriculture – monitoring and regulating the acidity of soil – to mining.
 A truck will get better fuel efficiency at different speeds, depending how full the load is.
 If you can automate those calculations, you’ll save money.
 In farming, meanwhile, it could be used to reduce the number of cows dying during labour, by alerting sleeping farmers as to when it’s happening.

-Google spent $3.2 billion to acquire Nest, maker of the Learning Thermostat, which can talk to other thermostats and regulate energy usage to protect against surges.
+As for more mainstream, everyday applications, things have been slower to take off.
+But it’s happening.
+In February, Google spent $3.2 billion to acquire Nest, maker of the Learning Thermostat, which can talk to other thermostats and regulate energy usage to protect against surges.
 It’s the first mass-market IoT product to capture the public imagination, and is being billed as the first step towards the ‘smart home’.